The Department of Human Centered Design & Engineering (HCDE) offers four academic programs:

 - Master of Science in Human Centered Design & Engineering (MS in HCDE)

 - Doctor of Philosophy in Human Centered Design & Engineering (PhD in HCDE)

 - Certificate in User-Centered Design (UCD)

 HCDE students learn about designing user experiences and interfaces, creating information visualizations, conducting user research, designing for the web, and building web technologies.
-When our students graduate, they find employment primarily in the high-tech industry where they design, build, and evaluate user interfaces and applications, websites, and other forms of interaction between users and computers.

 All students at the University of Washington are held to the standards set forth in the Student Code of Conduct handbook.
 Students should familiarize themselves with the policies set forth in this publication.